Skip to main content

 Relocate the previous issue

-To move the previous issue to the past issues page, follow these steps:
+To move the previous issue to the past issues page:

 Hover over the previous issue and click Quick edit.